ethstorage/es-node/README.md

 The minimum requirements of hardware for an es-node are as follows:

- - CPU: at least 4 core 8 threads, otherwise the syncing process will be super long
+ - CPU: at least 4 core 8 threads
  - 4GB RAM
  - Disk:
-    - needs to be NVMe disk to provide full sampling speed
+    - suggest to be NVMe disk to provide full sampling speed
-    - at least 1.2TB **free** storage space for the runtime and sync of one data shard
+    - at least 2.2TB **free** storage space for the runtime and sync of one data shard
  - 8 MBit/sec download Internet service

 ## Getting started